Aeroflot Flight 542: Background

 The aircraft in question was an Li-2 (itself a Soviet license-built version of the DC-3) with the serial number 23442810, produced by the Tashkent Aviation Plant in 1952 and transferred to the Main Directorate of the Civil Air Fleet.
-On September 24, the airliner received the tail number USSR-L4971 and was sent to the 132nd (Tuva) squadron of the Krasnoyarsk Civil Air Fleet Directorate.
+On September 24, the airliner received the tail number CCCP-Л4971 and was sent to the 132nd (Tuva) squadron of the Krasnoyarsk Civil Air Fleet Directorate.
 In 1959, it was converted to a passenger airliner, and re-registered as CCCP-54971.
 The aircraft had flown for 17,098 hours at the time of the accident.

 Accident

 The plane had already flown from Kyzyl to Abakan, departing at 05:10 Local time (08:10 UTC) and landing safely at 06:55.
 24 adult passengers and three children were on board the return flight, which weighed 10,946 kg, exceeding the Maximum Takeoff Weight (MTOW) by 246 kg, although the aircraft was still safe.
 At 07:04, Flight 542 had an on-time departure bound for Kyzyl with Captain Andrukhin Dmitry Fedorovich and First Officer Babich Nikolay Ilyich in command.
 The weather at the time was normal, with only moderate turbulence, and some early morning fog in the lowlands.
-At 07:41, the crew told Krasnoyarsk ATC that the plane had reach an altitude of 3000 m and was flying at 280 kn (the maximum speed of the Lisunov Li-2 is 280 km/h, wrong unit?).
+At 07:41, the crew told Krasnoyarsk ATC that the plane had reached an altitude of 3000 m and was flying at 280 kn (the maximum speed of the Lisunov Li-2 is 280 km/h, wrong unit?).
 In response, the dispatcher instructed them to switch to communication with Kyzyl airport.
 The crew acknowledged receiving this information, which was the last radio transmission from the aircraft.
 After the latter transmission, several attempts to hail the aircraft were met with failure.
 At 07:45, the Li-2 crashed into a forested mountain slope at an altitude of 1740 m.
-The aircraft was flying on a course of 240o, and was descending at a steep angle whilst rolling left.
+The aircraft was flying on a course of 240°, and was descending at a steep angle whilst rolling left.
 All 31 passengers and crew were killed.